ZhixinShen03/cse15l-lab-reports/lab report 1.md

   ![Image](6.png)

-    when the cd command run, directory is working on the message.
+    when the cd command with a path to a file as an argument is run, directory is working on the message.

     the output is shows error, because the cd command can not use on file.